angel-ibm/datagovernance/docs/basic.md

     I think all these import/export will be more often run in shell scripts... better to use bash for it

 ### Import Artifacts

+The following examples are the counterparts of the export snippets.
+They are intended to ingest a large number of artifacts. `bash` is probably the best method to achive those tasks but, if you insist on doing with python, take a look at the jupyter notebooks on the Level 4 PoX section in this documentation.

 !!! abstract "Import Business Terms"

+*The highlited line indicates the input file.*

 === "Bash"